dalmo1991/superflexPy/doc/components.rst

 - **Inputs and outputs**: all components have functionalities to receive inputs and generate outputs.

-    - :code:`set_input`: set the inputs of the component; inputs can be fluxes (e.g., precipitation) or other variables that influence the behavior of the component (e.g., temperature influencing the behavior of a snow element).
+    - :code:`set_input`: set the component inputs; inputs can be fluxes (e.g., precipitation) or other relevant variables (e.g., temperature influencing the behavior of a snow element).

     - :code:`get_output`: run the component (and all components contained in it)